Dzzz83/Motorbike-Tracking-System/README.md

 python app.py
 ```

-Note: 'app.py' contains a clone email credentials to send email automatically.
-Make sure the email credentials are correctly set up to send authentication codes.

 ### Feedback
 Users can submit their feedback through the feedback form.
 The submitted feedback is currently redirected to a thank you page.

+### Important Notes
+- Ensure you have updated the email credentials in the `send_authentication_email` function.
+- The database file `database.db` will be created automatically when the application is run for the first time.
+- `app.py` contains a clone email credentials to send email automatically.
+Make sure the email credentials are correctly set up to send authentication codes.